in-toto/attestation/spec/predicates/link.md

 ## Purpose

-A generic attestation type with the a schema isomorphic to [in-toto 0.9].
+A generic attestation type with a schema isomorphic to [in-toto 0.9].
 This allows existing in-toto users to make minimal changes to upgrade to the new attestation format.